Changissnz/my_career/README.md

 competing corporatist structures playing the game of catch-up to more advanced and robust competitors, games where they cannot leverage their own weight and function against the superior competitors.
-For low-level products (primarily natural resources), then there aims to "seize" or "capture" these material natural resources instead of the human capital in the case of high-level products as well as aims to conserve the work process of the corporatist structure that handles these low-level products.
+For low-level products (primarily natural resources), then there are aims to "seize" or "capture" these material natural resources, instead of the human capital in the case of high-level products, as well as aims to conserve the work process of the corporatist structure that handles these low-level products.